Topological origin of quantized transport in non-Hermitian Floquet chains: Introduction

-The subject of this work is topological transport in one-dimensional non-Hermitian chains.
-We show that, contrary to the Hermitian case, these chains can act as topological charge pumps if---but only if---we consider Floquet chains with a time-periodic Hamiltonian $H(t+T) = H(t)$.
-To obtain this result we identify a topological phase that occurs exclusively in non-Hermitian Floquet systems, and lies outside of the established classification~\cite{PhysRevX.8.031079, PhysRevB.99.235112, PhysRevX.9.041015} for static non-Hermitian systems.
+The subject of this work is the relation between topology and transport in one-dimensional non-Hermitian chains.
+We show that, contrary to the Hermitian case, these chains can act as charge pumps.
+If---but only if---we consider Floquet chains with a time-periodic Hamiltonian $H(t+T) = H(t)$, we can even observe transport that is quantized and robust.
+Whether quantization and robustness allow us to call this ``topological transport'' is a question that will be reconsidered in the conclusions.

-An overview of the different topological scenarios for non-Hermitian chains is given in Fig.~\ref{fig:overview}, starting from the standard example \textsf{(St)} of a static non-Hermitian chain with directional hopping~\cite{PhysRevX.8.031079, 2019arXiv190711562H}.
-In this and later examples, the parameter $J$ specifies the strength, the parameter $\gamma$ the directionality of hopping (see the supplemental material for specifics).
-The spectrum $E(k) = J (e^{-\ii k + \gamma} + e^{\ii k - \gamma})$ of the Hamiltonian, given as a function of momentum $k$, is a complex ellipse with real (imaginary) semi-axis $2 J \cosh \gamma$ ($2 J \sinh \gamma$).
-The elliptical loop $k \mapsto E(k)$ is contractible.
-The non-trivial topology of a non-contractible loop could be enforced by declaring a point gap inside of the loop~\cite{PhysRevX.8.031079, PhysRevB.99.235112, PhysRevX.9.041015}, but we will see below that a point gap does not provide us with a notion of topological transport.
-Splitting the hopping spatially, as in the chain \textsf{(Sp)}, doubles the unit cell such that the spectrum contains two elliptical loops.
-These loops are separated by a real ($G$) or imaginary ($\ii \Gamma$) line gap, but they remain contractible.
+The paper is organized as follows: In Sec.~\ref{sec:topology} we explain the different topological scenarios realized in non-Hermitian chains.
+We identify a topological phase that occurs exclusively in non-Hermitian Floquet systems, and lies outside of the established classification~\cite{PhysRevX.8.031079, PhysRevB.99.235112, PhysRevX.9.041015} for static non-Hermitian systems.
+Sec.~\ref{sec:transport} studies transport in non-Hermitian chains, which we relate to topological properties via the concept of regularized dynamics introduced in Sec.~\ref{sec:RegularizedDynamics}.
+Sec.~\ref{sec:RobustTransport} investigates the robustness of transport in non-Hermitian Floquet chains, in particular under the influence of disorder.
+Our findings are summarized in the conclusions in Sec.~\ref{sec:conclusion}.
+Additional details and computations that are not essential for the understanding of the main concepts are given in the Appendices.